-If you're not sure if a course qualifies for student finance, check with the uni or college.
+If you're not sure if a course qualifies for student finance, check with the university or college.

 You have to pay back any loans you borrow, but not until you’ve finished or left your course, and your income is over the repayment threshold.

-- be an EU national, or the family member of an EU national
+- Gibraltarian status as an EU national or family member of a EU national

 Your course must lead to a recognised higher education qualification.
 The most common examples include:

 - first degree (such as a BSc, BA, or BEd)

 - Diploma of Higher Education (DipHE)

 - Postgraduate Certificate in Education (PGCE)